icinganalysis/icinganalysis.github.io/content/abstracts.md

 The formats vary in the original text.
 Some match what is in the publications, and others are briefer summaries typically found on library reference cards.
-No effort was made here to make them more uniform in style.
+No effort was made here to make them more uniform in style (for example, some titles are in ALL CAPS, and others are not).
 The abstracts may differ from those that you may find in listings at [ntrs.nasa.gov](https://ntrs.nasa.gov/).

+The numbering from the 1981 publication is used here.
+A later republication (in AC 20-73) used consecutive numbering within a category, but not for the entire publication.

 Several text extractions techniques were used, but all of them had some errors.
-Errors were corrected manually, but there still may be errors.
+Errors found were corrected manually, but there still may be errors.

 The 17 categories: